timothebot/lacy/README.md

 Lacy is a z inspired cd alternative.
 It aims to make navigating easier for lazy people.

 > Lacy is WIP!
-You can only use it by building it yourself.
-Brew and others are coming soon.
+Please report any issues you encounter.
+Don't expect it to work perfectly yet.
+> (I'm using it daily, it won't break/harm your system, but will sometimes throw an error)

 ## Examples